mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 # Working on
 - Reorganize and document ongoing responsibilities better
 - Prep for time off
-- Follow up on funding logistics
-- Call with Sean about vacation handoff and benefits.

 ## Backlog
 - Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.